TheRealEamonCS/Eamon-CS/README.md

 Like all Eamons, ECS allows you to create adventures with no programming involved via the EamonDD data file editor.
 But for the intrepid game designer, the system is infinitely extensible, using typical C# inheritance mechanisms.
 The documentation has improved, and many adventures can be recompiled in Debug mode and stepped through to gain a better understanding of the system.
 Please see [BUILDING NEW ADVENTURES](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP10) and associated sections in the Technical Paper for more details.

-Contact me if you are interested in contributing to the Eamon CS project or wish to port your own game or build a new one.
+Feel free to contact me if you are interested in contributing to the Eamon CS project or wish to port your own game or build a new one.
 I can provide insight if areas of the code need clarification.
 Eamon has always been an ideal programmer's learning tool.
 If you build a game, you aren't just contributing to the system; you're honing your skills as a C# developer while having fun!

 #### Roadmap